stewartweiss/Make-Tutorial/README.md

 likely not understand the rest, because each builds on the lessons from the preceding directories.

+**Note: To use this tutorial, you should first go to the repository on GitHub that contains it, either by clicking on the "View on GitHub" button, or by manually loading the page https://github.com/stewartweiss/Make-Tutorial.
-**Note: You should download this repository as a zipfile and extract it into a directory on your Unix/Linux system.
-The remaining instructions assume you have done this.
-To download as a zipfile, click the "`Clone or download`" button, and then click the "`Download ZIP`" link and follow the remaining instructions.**
+Once you have that page open in your browser, you should download the repository as a zipfile and extract it into a directory on your Unix/Linux system.
+The rest of the instructions below assume you have done this.
+To download the repository as a zipfile, click the "`Clone or download`" button, and then click the "`Download ZIP`" link and follow the remaining instructions.**

 There are many things not covered by the lessons embedded in these makefiles.
 They are designed to give you the basics, and perhaps a bit more.